Learning Adaptive Classifiers Synthesis for Generalized Few-Shot Learning: Appendix A Details of GFSL Baselines

-Here we describe some baseline approaches compared in the GFSL benchmarks in detail. \textbf{(1) Multiclass Classifier (MC) + $k$NN.} A $|\calS|$-way classifier is trained on the \textsc{seen} classes in a supervised learning manner as standard many-shot classification~\citep{he2016deep}.
+\mypara{(1) Multiclass Classifier (MC) + $k$NN.} A $|\calS|$-way classifier is trained on the \textsc{seen} classes in a supervised learning manner as standard many-shot classification~\citep{he2016deep}.
 During the inference, test examples of $\calS$ categories are evaluated based on the $|\calS|$-way classifiers and $|\calU|$ categories are evaluated using the support embeddings from $\calD_{\mathbf{train}}^{\;\calU}$ with a nearest neighbor classifier.
 To evaluate the generalized few-shot classification task, we take the union of multi-class classifiers' confidence and nearest neighbor confidence (the normalized negative distance values as in~\citep{SnellSZ17Prototypical}) as joint classification scores on $\calS \cup \calU$.

-\textbf{(2) ProtoNet + ProtoNet.} We train a few-shot classifier (initialized by the MC classifier’s feature mapping) using the Prototypical Network~\citep{SnellSZ17Prototypical} (a.k.a.
+\mypara{(2) ProtoNet + ProtoNet.} We train a few-shot classifier (initialized by the MC classifier’s feature mapping) using the Prototypical Network~\citep{SnellSZ17Prototypical} (a.k.a.
 ProtoNet), pretending they were few-shot.
 When evaluated on the \textsc{seen} categories, we randomly sample 100 training instances per category to compute the class prototypes.
 The class prototypes of \textsc{unseen} classes are computed based on the sampled few-shot training set.
 During the inference of \textit{generalized} few-shot learning, the confidence of a test instances is jointly determined by its (negative) distance to both \textsc{seen} and \textsc{unseen} class prototypes.